lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 The final GATT Service (`59462f12-9543-9999-12c8-58b459a2712d`) in the screen above is the __Security Test Service__, which is also optional.
 See [`gatt_svr.c`](https://github.com/apache/mynewt-nimble/blob/master/apps/btshell/src/gatt_svr.c#L67-L94)

+# Upcoming Enhancements for PineTime Firmware Update over Bluetooth LE

+Based on feedback from the PineTime Community, the following enhancements are planned for the firmware update design...

+1. __Allow larger firmware images to be flashed:__ Based on the present Flash ROM Layout, the size of a firmware image may not exceed 232 KB.
+That's because we need to fit both Active and Standby Firmware Images into PineTime's 512 KB Flash ROM.

+    To support larger firmware images (up to 464 KB), we shall move the Standby Firmware Image to PineTime's External SPI Flash (4 MB).

+1. __Store Standby Firmware Image in External SPI Flash__: MCUBoot shall be enhanced to swap firmware images across PineTime's Internal Flash ROM (512 KB) and External SPI Flash (4 MB).

+    MCUBoot shall access the External SPI Flash via Mynewt's driver for SPI Flash.
+See [`spiflash`](https://github.com/apache/mynewt-core/tree/master/hw/drivers/flash/spiflash)

+    PineTime Firmware Developers would also need to enhance the Image Management Command Handler (MCU Manager Library) to write firmware images to External SPI Flash.

+1. __Manual rollback of firmware images:__ We shall allow the PineTime Owner to roll back firmware images manually (in case the Owner decides that the new firmware isn't working properly).

+    To roll back the firmware manually when PineTime boots, press and hold the watch button for 5 seconds.

+    MCUBoot shall be enhanced to wait 5 seconds for the button press and to roll back the firmware.

+    PineTime Firmware Developers shall implement a Reboot or Watchdog feature, so that the Owner won't have to wait for the battery to drain completely before rolling back the firmware.

+1. __Allow flashing of firmware that doesn't implement firmware update__:

+other os

+1. __Bootloader Log__: Log MCUBoot messages to the Arm Semihosting Console when PineTime's SWD port is connected.
+Useful for troubleshooting the bootloader.

+1. Ensure that the same firmware version doesn't get flashed twice

 # Test PineTime Firmware Update over Bluetooth LE

 TODO